CloudTrail concepts - Amazon CloudTrail

 Amazon S3

-Amazon S3 object-level API activity (for example, GetObject, DeleteObject, and PutObject API operations) on buckets and objects in buckets.
+Amazon S3 object-level API activity (for example, GetObject, DeleteObject, and PutObject API operations) on objects in general purpose buckets.

 S3 AWS::S3::Object